 Seven years later, Riders pioneered a new vehicle-leasing model that would overcome the MoHSW’s budget restraints by spreading fleet purchase and running costs out over a number of years.

-With capital finance from the Nigeria-based GT Bank and Skoll Foundation, Riders purchased a new fleet of four-wheeled vehicles and motorcycles and leased them back to the Government, who pay a not-for-profit, cost recovery rate for Riders’ fleet management service.
+In 2014, with capital finance from the Nigeria-based GT Bank and Skoll Foundation, Riders purchased a new fleet of four-wheeled vehicles and motorcycles and leased them back to the Government, who pay a not-for-profit, cost recovery rate for Riders’ fleet management service.

 63% of outreach health workers are now able to provide follow-up care to patients at least every fortnight.
 Before, just 10% did.
 This consistency of service is critical as it helps to build public trust in the health system - which in turn encourages positive health-seeking behaviour.

-Programme Director: Therese Drammeh
+Country director: Therese Drammeh

 Therese – or Auntie T as she is affectionately known at Riders – joined us in 2001 after retiring from the civil service.
 As country director for The Gambia, she has guided the development of an award-winning nationwide programme there.